digital-asset/daml/docs/source/app-dev/services.rst

 Party Management Service
 ========================

-Use the **party management service** to allocate parties on the ledger, update participant-local party propertiesgi and retrieve information about allocated parties.
+Use the **party management service** to allocate parties on the ledger, update party properties local to the participant and retrieve information about allocated parties.

 Parties govern on-ledger access control as per :ref:`Daml's privacy model <da-model-privacy>` and :ref:`authorization rules <da-ledgers-authorization-rules>`.